nimaeskandary/nimaeskandary.github.io/_posts/2018-02-11-setting-up-a-blog.markdown

 1. I change the `default TTL` to 0 because I want people to see my updates right away
 1. In `price class` I only use US, Canada, and Europe, really any option is fine
 1. For `alternate domain names (CNAMEs)` you'll want any address you think you'll use.
 I put down `nimaeskandary.com`, `www.nimaeskandary.com`, and `blog.nimaeskandary.com`
-1. Choose the Custom SSL/TLS cert we made earlier
+1. Choose the Custom SSL cert we made earlier
 1. And that's it, it should take about 15 minutes for it to spin up once you click the finish button

 ## Creating your DNS records

-1. In the [AWS management console](console.aws.amazon.com), search for Route 53
+1. In the [AWS management console](https://aws.amazon.com/console), search for Route 53
 1. Create an alias record, with no added record name, this will just make the record named `your-domain.com`
 1. Have the alias record point to your CloudFront domain name, this can be found in the CloudFront management page for the distribution you just made, and will be something like `dn542fesffj83.cloudfront.net`
 1. Optionally, you can also create a CNAME record named `www.`, that points to `your-domain.com`, that way both `www.your-domain.com` and `your-domain.com` work.
 I also added a `blog.` record as well